ksukhorukov/SOCKS/README.md

 # SERVER INSTALL AND SETUP

-It will be installed automatically, but you can trigger installation procedure manually using this command:
+It will be installed automatically when you trigger the start from the first time, but you can launch installation procedure manually even in advance using this command:

 ```
 ./socks.sh install